 Discounts at J.C.
 Penney Stores

-For more information about the misleading advertising of discounts and TINA.org’s coverage of the issue, click here.
+For more information about other class-action lawsuits regarding pricing discounts and TINA.org’s coverage of the issue, click here.

 Twitter exchange with consumer exposes how store may deactivate a coupon before it expires.

 Advocacy group calls on state and federal regulators to investigate company’s pricing practices.

 A closer look at what we’ll be scrutinizing in the new year.